ldilan6/PenaltyKick/README.md

 On your device, go to Settings> Display and Brightness> Auto-lock.
 Disable locking by selecting never.

 In the top left of the Xcode interface, click Run (the "play" button).
+You should see the app when Xcode finishes building.

+If needed do the following.

 Enable Developer mode by choosing Enable, and enter your password when prompted.